Code-Institute-Submissions/tone-henge/README.md

 This sheet is used for mapping user stories to features and epics throughout development.
 [It can be viewed here](https://docs.google.com/spreadsheets/d/1ob8nIBe4SKKu7h6s5SPkJSnqiatEzivwf0XZelbFMKs/edit?usp=sharing).

+### Wireframes

 Wireframes assisted keeping to the basic design of the project.
 These also helped out map the UI in advance.
 These can be seen [here](readme/general/wireframes.pdf).

+### Typography / Colour Scheme

+Use of minimal, recurring fonts and colours enforces the brand's consistency across pages.
+The default font is Helvetica Neue.
+The font for the logo is bold and eye-catching.
+The choice for this was Righteous.

+The main colours used across the app are red (#dc3545), white (#fff) and a dark grey (#212529).
+These are consistent with Bootstrap styling for seamless integration.

 ## Database